neomedia6989/docs-2/docs/faq/appboxes.md

 ## Is the appbox fully configured after I claim it?

-While your appbox will work right after claiming it, please create a [support ticket](https://discord.com/channels/532304048200744982/921503213432242196) on Discord to allow us to help guide you through the process.
+While your appbox will work right after claiming it, please create a [support ticket](https://discord.com/channels/532304048200744982/921503213432242196) on Discord to allow us to help guide you through the process and add our custom autoscan.

 ## Can I use an appbox on multiple devices?